RinaldoBenaccetta/isidom/readme.md

 ### $selectorToArray

-Return an array of strings without '.' and '#' at start of strings.
+Returns an array of strings without '.' and '#' at start of strings.

 The spaces at the start and end of the string will be removed.